lolamindi/recs/README.md

 ### Project Updates

-When originally submitted in February 2024, this project was tailored to our class requirements for a desktop-only library book app in Spanish that prioritised backend functioning.
+When originally submitted in February 2024, this project, called [bookworms](https://github.com/tephyxp/bookworms), was tailored to our class requirements for a desktop-only library book app in Spanish that prioritised backend functioning.

 Project updates, completed between June and August 2024, include:

 - New app name, logo, layout, and colour scheme
-- Tailwind CSS for styling instead of Bootstrap
+- Tailwind CSS instead of Bootstrap for all styling, modals, and other features
 - Responsive main page and book details page
-- Comprehensive README in English
 - More extensive range of unit tests
-- Full translation to English of the code and web content
+- All code, content, and documentation in English
 - Curated collection of original book reviews